konvajs/site/source/docs/react/Transformer.md

-title: How to apply resize and rotate canvas shapes with react and konva?
+title: How to resize and rotate canvas shapes with react and konva?
 layout: react_page
 ---